Modes and their precise meaning

 The following section lists the stated meanings of argument modes in the standard and in some popular Prolog systems.

-Modes in the standard and different Prolog systems
+Modes in the standard and in different Prolog systems

 Modes in the ISO standard